verath/hacky-easter-2019/18-EggStorage/README.md

 If we manage to get past all that, the final instructions calls $func3 ("decrypt") and returns 1, signaling to the caller that the input was correct.
-The decrypt function performs a per character xor between the predefined data and the input data, then storing it back to memory:
+The decrypt function performs a per character XOR between the predefined data and the input data, then storing it back to memory:

 ```wast